National Cyber Security Division

 The National Cyber Security Division (NCSD) is a division of the Office of Cyber Security & Communications, within the United States Department of Homeland Security's Cybersecurity and Infrastructure Security Agency.
 Formed from the Critical Infrastructure Assurance Office, the National Infrastructure Protection Center, the Federal Computer Incident Response Center, and the National Communications System, NCSD opened on June 6, 2003.

-The NCSD mission is to collaborate with the private sector, government, military, and intelligence stakeholders to conduct risk assessments and mitigate vulnerabilities and threats to information technology assets and activities affecting the operation of the civilian government and private sector critical cyber infrastructures.
+The NCSD's mission is to collaborate with the private sector, government, military, and intelligence stakeholders to conduct risk assessments and mitigate vulnerabilities and threats to information technology assets and activities affecting the operation of the civilian government and private sector critical cyber infrastructures.
 NCSD also provides cyber threat and vulnerability analysis, early warning, and incident response assistance for public and private sector constituents.
-NCSD carries out the majority of DHS’ responsibilities under the Comprehensive National Cybersecurity Initiative.
+NCSD carries out the majority of DHS' responsibilities under the Comprehensive National Cybersecurity Initiative.
 The FY 2011 budget request for NCSD is $378.744 million and includes 342 federal positions.
 The current director of the NCSD is John Streufert, former chief information security officer (CISO) for the United States Department of State, who assumed the position in January 2012.